Avaiga/taipy-doc/docs/manuals/running_services/index.md

     tp.run(rest)
 ```

-The code above is the same as:
+The code above is similar as:
 ```python
 import taipy as tp